ubvu/vu101advice/writing.md

 ### Products & services

+We help researchers in focusing on the content of their writing.
+We do this by providing training in tools that take care of other aspects of writing (version control, formatting, reference management).
+We also provide a place where they can get away from other busy-work.

 * distraction-free writing environment
     * We provide researchers with a distraction-free room, that is especially designated for writing.
 There is no internet available and there are no other distractions allowed, such as conversations with others or phone calls.
 We provide a schedule, for example pomodoro-style (25 minutes of focused work, 5 minute break)
 * provide template documents for specific journal / publisher